-Baby turtles are adorable and make wonderful pets, but would you know the best way to feed one?
-Those pellets at the pet store might be convenient, but what's actually in them?
+Turtles are adorable and make wonderful pets, but what can baby turtles eat?
+Those pet store pellets might be convenient, but what's in them?
 Now's your chance to find out what little baby turtles eat and how to supplement traditional turtle meal for optimal health.

 Baby Turtles in Nature

 A turtle can encounter many food sources while roaming in the wild, from deep swimming holes to shaded land, and they often do.
 Land turtles might swim in ponds or bogs where they'll find completely different types of food than when spending a day in the field.
 Since turtles are omnivores, the best-replicated turtle diet is of lean raw meat, grasses and greens, and the occasional fruit.

 The building block of your baby turtle's diet is the pellet or gel capsule supplement, which is a snap to find in any pet store that sells turtle supplies.
 There are two caveats, however: you should examine each label to make sure your newborn turtle is getting the best diet possible, and you should select a formula that's been approved for your particular shelled pet.
 For example, what a baby box turtle eats is more of a true omnivorous diet than a water turtle eats, which includes more raw meat as a baby but a more omnivorous diet as an adult.